river-wind/CarNDT2P3_KidnappedVehicle/README.md

 2. y position
 3. landmark id

-### All other data the simulator provides, such as observations and controls.
+### All other data is provided by the simulator, such as the observation and control input data.

 > * Map data provided by 3D Mapping Solutions GmbH.